-This is an ideal beginners electric piano and can be used for all levels, but as a starter piano it’s easy to use and has multiple levels of easy to use applications and features.
+This is an ideal beginner electric piano and can be used for all levels, but as a starter piano it’s easy to use and has multiple levels of easy to use applications and features.
 The LCD screen is bright and can be easily used with teaching mode on.
-The huge range of over 100 songs, 100 rhythms and demos of at least 50 make using this piano fun to use.
+The huge range of over 100 songs, 100 rhythms, and demos of at least 50 make using this piano fun to use.
 I think however this is less than The ONE, which boasts a larger amount of content as standard.

-This is slightly unique in the sense that this comes with a stool and saves the need to have to purchase one separately or use a home chair, which might not be as comfy or ideal in size.
-This piano keyboard comes with a pair of quality headphones and is cool feature that the previous 2 don’t have.
+This Piano is slightly unique in the sense that this comes with a stool and saves the need to have to purchase one separately or use a home chair, which might not be as comfy or ideal in size.
+This piano keyboard comes with a pair of quality headphones and is a cool feature that the previous 2 don’t have.
 The headphones can be used for playing privately and silently, simply plug in and keep the neighbors happy.

 There is 61 keys all full-sized and digital as all the others are, however there is a slight difference in the touch of the key, which have been noted by several users, but nothing worth noting for a child to worry about.

 The app is downloadable via the piano maestro, just register and create a new account.
 Once this is done go to “settings” then “select your piano” and follow the drop down options, which lead an extensive library to play about with and use.